nemmusu/PNGtoICO/README.md

 pip install pyinstaller
 ```

 2. Once PyInstaller is installed, you can use it to create an executable from your Python script.
+The file `version_info.txt` contains information about the executable to be created.
 Here is an example command to create an executable on Windows:

 ```shell
 pyinstaller --onefile --windowed --icon=img/logo.ico --name=PNGtoICO --version-file=version_info.txt converter.pyw